WADComs/WADComs.github.io/_wadcoms/PKINIT-gettgtpkinit.md

     Domain: test.local

-    Host that you got the certificate: DC01
+    Host that you got the certificate from: DC01

     PFX file: crt.pfx